Astor63/BL2-Mods/Work In Progress/SMG Dahl Discord Solver/ReadMe.md

 - Moxxi Version:
   - As usual for the Vanilla Moxxi weapons, this Moxxi SMG will give you the benefice of:
     - 70% Critical hit bonus
-    - 2.5% lifesteal on damage dealt.
+    - 2.5% lifesteal on damage dealt
+    - A greater chance to get a extra bullet free

 Not clear? ...
 Well, perhaps it will be more easy to compare the difference in a table: